USRA-STI/gdt-fermi/docs/missions/fermi/gbm/poshist.rst

 Note that any and all of these operations can be performed on an array of frames, even on the entire series of frames contained within the poshist file.
-For more details on working with the |SpacecraftFrame|, see :ref:`Spacecraft Attitude, Position, and Coordinates`.
+For more details on working with the |SpacecraftFrame|, see :external:ref:`Spacecraft Attitude, Position, and Coordinates<core-coords>`.

 Now all of this great, but we can also make a sky plot at a given time.
 We can plot in either the Equatorial frame: